A summer internship program for high school students to engage, inspire and diversify the next generation of fisheries professionals

 Over the past 10 years:

-Percentage of Hutton Alumni who attribute their internship to increasing their interest in fisheries, aquatics or environmental science studies and careers!
+Hutton Alumni (2010-2019) who attribute their internship to increasing their interest in fisheries, aquatics or environmental science studies and careers!

 Hutton Scholars Today